Running With Plantar Fasciitis: Can You Do It Safely?

 #2: Stretch Your Calves

 Runners with tight calves or Achilles tendons are at a greater risk of developing plantar fasciitis.
-To loosen your calves, use a foam roller, lacrosse ball, or massage gun, and try stretches like standing calf stretch at a wall or dropping your heels on a step.
+To loosen your calves, use a foam roller, lacrosse ball, or massage gun, and try stretches like the standing calf stretch against a wall or dropping your heels on a step.

 You should stretch your calves periodically throughout the day if you are suffering from running with plantar fasciitis.